gaviganet/OHC_curation/README.md

 3.2 To check whether you calculate the same non-linear and linear electrical parameters (e.g., voltage at peak capacitance, linear capacitance) as that reported.
 You will need to translate data from HDF5 to MATLAB (see item 2 above) and require

      (3.2A) check_non_linear_electrical_properties.

+(4)  The ontology OWL file is named OBI_IEE.owl and can be viewed with Protege which can be downloaded here https://protege.stanford.edu/